torvalds/linux/Documentation/trace/kprobetrace.rst

 Note that kprobe-event provides the user-memory access syntax but it doesn't use it transparently.
-This means if you use normal dereference or string type for user memory, it might fail, and may always fail on some archs.
+This means if you use normal dereference or string type for user memory, it might fail, and may always fail on some architectures.
 The user has to carefully check if the target data is in kernel or user space.

 Per-Probe Event Filtering
 -------------------------